 Beaulieu hosts a number of events throughout the year, including one-marque car shows like the Simply Land Rover, Simply Porsche, Simply Ford, Simply Jaguar, and Simply VW shows that are sprinkled throughout next spring and summer.

 They also host a Supercar Weekend and an enormous spring autojumble.
 Plus, of course, the National Motor Museum is there too.
 You can see what they’ve got planned by following this link.

 Another not-a-traditional-car-show but the chances are that if you like cars and driving then you’re a bit of a frustrated engineer at heart.
 If so, then you are going to love the London Model Engineering Exhibition.

-Held on the weekend of the 18th - 20th January 2019 in the Great Hall at Alexandra Palace, it features 2,000 engineered models from more than 50 clubs.
-There will also be a range of modelling supply companies there too, so you can pick something up to help you while away those long winter evenings…
+2019's show was held on the weekend of the 18th - 20th January in the Great Hall at Alexandra Palace, where it featured 2,000 engineered models from more than 50 clubs, and will be returning 17th-19th January 2020.

 The Bicester Sunday Scramble